paulohscwb/polyhedra2/fractalnonconvex/README.md

 <hr>
  <h4>30.
 Anti-octagonal iris toroid fractal</h4>
 <a href="vr/FractalAntiOctagonalIrisToroid.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/111A.png" class="foto" alt="Anti-octagonal iris toroid fractal"></a><img src="ar/111.png" class="qr">
- <br><br>Applying the Antoine necklace construction principle to a anti-octagonal iris toroid, we obtain a fractal of the anti-octagonal iris toroid fractal.
+ <br><br>Applying the Antoine necklace construction principle to a anti-octagonal iris toroid, we obtain a fractal of the anti-octagonal iris toroid.
 In this example, we have representations of the solid in orders 0, 1, 2 and 3.
  <table>
 	<tr>
 		<th>order</th>